ochestra-tech/kube-hc-monitor/README.md

 # Welcome to the Ochestra's KubesOpera Project!

-Ochestra is an cloud native DevOps-as-a-Service platform that leverages artificial inteligence and CNCF tools to simplify and automate the management of cloud native workloads and help solve and/or deal with the key challenges that IT and Software Engineering teams who ran their application workloads on kubernetes and in the cloud native way, will usually have to deal with - Complexity, Cost and Performance.
+KubesOpera is an cloud native DevOps-as-a-Service platform that leverages artificial inteligence and Opensource tools to simplify and automate the management of cloud native workloads and help solve and/or deal with the key challenges that IT and Software Engineering teams who ran their application workloads on kubernetes and in the cloud native way, will usually have to deal with - Complexity, Cost and Performance.

 [TODO: Additional paragraph describing your project (optional)]